 - 8 small corn tortillas

 - Mango Avocado Salsa

-- Optional toppings: vegan or regular Greek yogurt or sour cream, cilantro leaves, and lime wedges
+- Optional toppings: vegan yogurt or sour cream, cilantro leaves, and lime wedges

 - Stir the onion, garlic, bay leaf, chipotle, adobo sauce, cumin, oregano, salt, tomatoes and vegetables stock together in the bowl of a slow cooker.
 Add the jackfruit and stir to coat.

 - Cook on high for 2 hours.
 Then, shred the jackfruit with two forks and stir it together with the sauce.
 If desired, transfer the mixture to a baking sheet and place it under the broiler for 5 minutes until the jackfruit get lightly charred and crispy.

 - Serve the jackfruit on tortillas and top with Mango Avocado Salsa, yogurt or sour cream and cilantro leaves.
 Serve with lime wedges on the side.